No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Impact:** High
 - **Threat type:** Information Disclosure
 - **Potential mitigations:**
-  1. Support a secure mechanism for backing up keys and recovering them so user does not need to worry about losing access to keys because of losing the password.
+  1. Support a secure mechanism for backing up keys and recovering them so user does not need to worry about losing access to keys due to losing the password.
-  2. Suggest to user to use a password manager
+  2. Suggest user to use a password manager
   3. Warn user about storing password in an insecure location

 [Back to top ↑](#table-of-contents)